DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-application-fee-status-guidance.md

 ---
 title: Show guidance on a candidate’s tuition fee status
-description: Let users see when a candidate’s application is eligible for home student tuition fees.
+description: Let users see when a candidate’s application is eligible for home tuition fee funding.
 date: 2021-03-22
 ---

 It’s possible to work out from a candidate’s application whether or not they’re likely to qualify for ‘home tuition fee funding’.
 This has implications for how the provider’s course is funded as well as for the candidate’s ability to get things like student loans.

-We can’t be sure whether or not they qualify because we don’t ask them enough questions, therefore the assessment is provisional.
+We can’t be sure whether or not they qualify because we don’t ask them enough questions, so the assessment is provisional.

 ## Candidate data analysis